Diego-Bonora/-holbertonschool-CarToFix/README.md

 - [x] It will read and **delete** the read messages
 - [x] It'll set `budget.active` as `True` or `False`
-- [x] It'll set `budget.confirmed` as `True` or `False` In a `file.py`:
+- [x] It'll set `budget.confirmed` as `True` or `False`
+- [x] Sends secondary mails to let know if something went wrong or the response was correcly processed
+- [x] Returns a list of dictionaries containing the recieved mails sender and body

+In a `file.py`:
 ```
 emailer = Emailer()